Electromagnetic control of synchronized gear shifting

 If the MAF sensor fails, the TP sensor signal is used as a substitute.

-The TFR sensor is located on the engine/gearbox flange.
-The CKP sensor is an inductive sensor that provides the PCM with information about engine speed and crankshaft position.
+The CKP sensor is located on the engine/gearbox flange.
+The CKP sensor is an inductive sensor that provides the PCM with information about the engine crankshaft speed and crankshaft position.
 The signal is used to perform, among other things, the following functions:

 • pressure control in the main line.

-There is no substitute signal for the TFR sensor.
-If there is no CKP sensor signal, the engine stops.
+There is no substitute signal for the CKP sensor.
+If the CKP sensor signal is missing, the engine stops.

 • switching control,

-If the TSS sensor fails, the input shaft speed sensor signal is used as a substitute (OSS).
+If the TSS sensor fails, the signal from the secondary shaft speed sensor (OSS) is used as a substitute.

 The OSS sensor is located in the gearbox housing above the rotor in the differential.
-The OSS sensor is an inductive sensor that uses a rotor in the differential to sense the vehicle's speed.
-The signal is used to perform, among other things, the following functions:
+The OSS sensor is an inductive sensor that uses the rotor in the differential to detect the vehicle's speed.
+The signal is used to perform the following functions, among others:

 • determining the switching order,

-• supplying an input signal about the speed of the vehicle to the PCM.
+• supplying an input signal about the vehicle speed to the PCM.

 If the OSS sensor fails, the TSS sensor signal is used as a substitute.

-The TR sensor is located on the hand shaft on the gearbox housing.
+The TR sensor is located on the manual shaft on the gearbox housing.

-When moving the hand shaft using the manual select lever cable, the engagement pin in the inner ring of the TR sensor moves through various positions.
-Signals are sent to the PCM, reversing lights and starter relay.
+When the manual shaft is moved using the manual selector lever cable, the engagement pin in the inner ring of the TR sensor moves through various positions.
+Signals are transmitted to the PCM, reverse lights and starter interlock relay.

-NOTE: Proper TR sensor operation is only guaranteed when the manual select lever cable is properly adjusted.
+NOTE: Correct operation of the TR sensor is only guaranteed when the manual selector lever cable is properly adjusted.

 • turning on the reversing lights

 There is no substitute signal for the TR sensor.
-In the event of a break in the electrical circuit, the car will not be able to start.
+If the electrical circuit is broken, the vehicle will not start.

-Brake Pedal Position Switch (WRR) located on the brake pedal bracket.
-It turns on the brake lights and informs the PCM EEC V that the brakes have been applied.
-The brake light switch signal is used by the PCM to perform the following functions:
+The brake pedal position (BPP) switch is located on the brake pedal bracket.
+It operates the brake lights and notifies the EEC V PCM that the brakes are applied.
+The signal from the brake light switch is used by the PCM to perform the following functions:

-• releasing the locking clutch of the torque converter when pressing the brake pedal,
+• release of the torque converter locking clutch when the brake pedal is pressed,

-• deactivation of the blocking of the shift of the manual gear selector lever when the brake pedal is pressed in the position "R".
+• disabling the manual gear shift lever lock when pressing the brake pedal in position "P".

 There is no substitute signal for the BPP switch.
-In the event of a break in the electrical circuit of the BPP switch, the manual gear selector lever cannot be removed from the position "R".
+If the electrical circuit of the BPP switch is broken, the manual gear selector lever cannot be moved out of the "P" position.

-• the engagement of the torque converter clutch is not allowed until the temperature of the transmission fluid reaches a certain temperature;
+• the torque converter clutch is not allowed to be engaged until the transmission fluid temperature reaches a certain temperature;

-• in conditions of extremely low negative temperature, engagement of 4th gear is not allowed until normal operating temperature is reached;
+• in conditions of extremely low negative temperatures, engaging 4th gear is not permitted until normal operating temperature is reached;

-• if the transmission fluid temperature is too high, a preset shift curve is selected and the torque converter lock-up clutch is locked in position "2", "3" or"4" transmission, the transmission warning light comes on.
+• if the transmission fluid temperature exceeds the normal value, the preset shift curve is selected and the torque converter locking clutch is locked in the gearbox position "2", "3" or "4", and the gearbox indicator lamp comes on.
 There is no substitute signal for the TFT sensor.

-The O/D switch sends a signal to the PCM to select or disable 4th gear selection when the manual gear lever is in the "D".
+The O/D switch sends a signal to the PCM to select or inhibit 4th gear selection when the manual shift lever is in the "D" position.
 The O/D switch signal is used to perform the following functions:

-• to display the desire of the driver using the O/D indicator lamp on the instrument panel.
+• to display the driver's wishes using the O/D indicator lamp on the instrument panel.

 There is no substitute signal for the O/D switch.
-If it is defective, it is always possible to shift into 4th gear with the manual gear lever in position "D".
+If it is faulty, it is always possible to shift to 4th gear with the manual gear selector lever in the "D" position.

 Pos.Spare Part NoName